My Blog

 30 / 100

-30. Which of the following is a concurrent power in the Nigerian federal system?
+30. Which of the following is a process of military disengagement from Nigerian politics?

 31 / 100